OUR COVID-19 RESPONSE: Free Consultations for local businesses

-These days, surface level inclusion makes no real difference in effective marketing campaigns and customer perception.
+These days, surface-level inclusion makes no real difference between ineffective marketing campaigns and customer perception.
 Businesses are expected to have a deep understanding of both inclusivity and diversity in order to create an appealing image that will actually demonstrate the company’s commitment to diversity and the inclusion of all.
-In this article, we delve into the meaning of inclusive marketing and why it matters to businesses all across the globe from the insights of the best digital marketing agencies in Dubai.
+In this article, we delve into the meaning of inclusive marketing and why it matters to businesses all across the globe from the insights of the best social media marketing agencies Dubai.

 What is Inclusive Marketing?

 Inclusive marketing is a marketing strategy that targets communication and advertising campaigns to under-represented, or neglected groups that are predominantly minorities.
 These groups include women, racial and ethnic minorities, LGBTQ individuals, and those with disabilities.
 Inclusive marketing considers all aspects of individuals and groups including, but not limited to, gender identity, skin tone, socio-economic status, body type, and neurotypical or atypical status.

 Campaigns like these understand the depth of the human psyche and the nuance of what makes us different or similar to each other.
 A business that is inclusive is able to resonate and appeal to various groups on a personal level, making the brand accessible to a larger market.